- I have a gardening question. Can you answer it?

 - Are Master Gardener Volunteers/Applicants required to have criminal background checks?

 Yes.
 County Master Gardener programs will conduct background checks on all Master Gardener volunteers, interns, and trainees.
-Prior criminal background checks are acceptable by YPS with documented verification from any one of the following sources: school districts, churches, recognized youth groups or associations, law enforcement, Texas Youth Commission, Department of Defense–Child and Youth Services and/or Family Program, concealed handgun license; and/or licensed day care workers.
-Background checks/screening should be conducted every three years for each Master Gardener.
-The cost of the background check/screening is on an individual case basis, and will be borne by the individual volunteer if appropriate.
+Background screenings are conducted through Sterling Volunteers must be conducted every three years for each Master Gardener, A Master Gardener must have a current background check on file in order to volunteer.
+Background checks from other entities are not accepted.
+The cost of the background screening is on an individual case basis and will be borne by the individual volunteer if appropriate.
 NOTE: County Master Gardener programs may, as with other state guidelines, increase program requirements and guidelines.

 - Status of a volunteer within the Texas Master Gardener Program?